 MOUNTAIN CREEK, NJ

 Round2 of the ProGrt National DH series went to Vernon, NJ, which is an hour and a bit outside of NYC.
 I really enjoy this place, it was once home to the US Open, which was an incredible event.
 Gwin and I took the victories.
 There was a good turnout of US riders, since its an easy trip to Scotland after that.
-Luca Shaw, Mitchypoo, Binggelli, Dakota, Max Morgan, Kiran Mackinnon, even Richie Rude came out for a lap yesterday.
-Unfortunately, Neko Mually Broke his arm real bad, but other than that, good event, cool trophy, sweet prize purse.
-Good job.
+Luca Shaw, Mitchypoo, Binggelli, Dakota, Max Morgan, Kiran Mackinnon, even Richie Rude came out for a lap.
+Unfortunately for Neko Mually he broke his arm, but other than that, good event, cool trophy, sweet prize purse.

 WHISTLER BIKE PARK